-But Chow says reporting these incidents can be tough.
+But Doris says reporting these incidents can be tough.

 "Technically nothing criminal happened.
 Uttering racial slurs isn't criminal.
 So do we call the VPD around this?" she said.

-Nevertheless, these incidents have a serious impact on people and Chow wanted a way to document this behaviour.
-So, helped by Ellen Kim, she started an online data collection form.
+Nevertheless, these incidents have a serious impact on people and Doris wanted a way to document this behaviour.
+So, helped by a friend, she started an online data collection form.

 The COVID-19 Racism Incident Report Form is available in multiple languages and is anonymous, although people can submit their name or contact information if desired.